Codecademy/docs/content/plotly/concepts/graph-objects/terms/heatmap/heatmap.md

 - `z`: The data to be visualized as a heatmap.
 - `colorscale`: The color scale to be used for the heatmap.
 This can be an array of colors mapped to normalized values or a string representing a built-in color scale.

-> Note: The ellipsis in the syntax (...) indicates that there can be additional optional parameters beyond those listed here to customize the heatmap.
+> Note: The ellipsis in the syntax (...) indicates that there are additional optional parameters beyond those listed here to customize the heatmap.

 ## Example